KZDKM/IGCSEScience/Sci.md

 	3. Enzymes are also proteins
 	4. Long chains of amino acids are called polypeptides
 	5. Contains phosphorus (P)

 - **Testing for biomolecules**

 	1. Testing for **reduced sugar**
 		- Testing for reduced sugar uses benedict's solution
 		- Benedicts solution turns from blue to red when testing for reducing sugar
-		- Chanfe of color of Benedict solution: Blue -> green -> yellow -> orange -> red
+		- Change of color of Benedict solution: Blue -> green -> yellow -> orange -> red
 	2. Testing for **starch**
 		- Testing for starch uses iodine solution
 		- If starch is present, the solution turns dark blue, otherwise it remains orange-brown